-Some of the most common questions we get from R&D leaders are around how much they should invest in their R&D organization and what their organization composition should look like at various stages of growth and within their industry.
+Some of the most common questions we get from R&D leaders of ScaleUp software companies are around how much they should invest in their R&D organization and what their organization composition should look like at various stages of growth, and within their industry.

 As R&D leaders, we know that answering these questions is crucial when it comes to making the case to scale your team and executing against your company’s product strategy.
-In this blog post and subsequent downloadable report, we share various R&D investment and organizational trends derived from financial and headcount data across our portfolio companies.
-Our goal is to empower you as an R&D leader to consider these trends in conjunction with the nuances of your organization.
+In this blog post and accompanying downloadable report, we share various R&D investment and organizational trends derived from financial and headcount data across Insights portfolio of ScaleUp companies.
+Our goal is to empower you as a R&D leader to consider these trends in conjunction with the nuances of your organization.
 These trends should serve as one of many guiding inputs to your decision-making.

 Based on the trends, it depends.
 However, it is probably more than you think.

 R&D spend should vary depending on ARR.
 Lower ARR companies spend more on R&D as a percentage of revenue than higher ARR companies.
-Looking at Insight’s SaaS portfolio companies, earlier-stage (i.e., lower ARR) companies across industries and ARR growth spend over 100% of their subscription license revenue on R&D. This trends down as ARR grows, eventually plateauing at ~20% for companies exceeding $100m in ARR.
+Looking at Insight’s SaaS ScaleUp companies, earlier-stage (i.e., lower ARR) companies across industries and ARR size spend over 100% of their subscription license revenue on R&D. This trends down as ARR grows, eventually plateauing at ~20% for companies exceeding $100 million in ARR.
 The reason for this is two-fold.
 First, companies improve their portfolio management strategies as they grow, resulting in increased R&D efficiencies and decreased R&D investment.
-The second reason, which Insight believes to be the more salient explanation, is that revenue grows faster than companies can invest (e.g., hire) in R&D, resulting in decreased investment relative to license revenue.
+The second reason, which Insight believes to be the more salient explanation, is that revenue grows faster than companies can invest (e.g., hire) in R&D, resulting in decreased investment relative to recurring revenue.

 R&D spend should vary depending on ARR Growth.
-Higher ARR growth companies across ARR and industries are spending a higher percentage of subscription license revenue on R&D compared to lower ARR growth companies.
+Higher revenue (ARR) growth companies – across size and industry – are spending a higher percentage of subscription license revenue on R&D compared to slower growing companies.
 It is important to note that even companies with sub-10% ARR growth are still investing ~20% of their subscription revenue on R&D. Companies experiencing higher growth are investing proportionally more in R&D as they work to expand their product(s) and support that growth.

 - Recent financing